-The name Olivia here inspired by the television series “Law and Order”, shows absolutely no signs of slowing down.
+The name Olivia, here inspired by the television series “Law and Order”, shows absolutely no signs of slowing down.
 It has been in the top 10 list since 2001.

 The moniker Addison gained popularity via the series “Grey’s Anatomy”.
 This name ranks 14 and shows no signs of slowing down.

 Lily, one of the lead characters of “How I Met Your Mother” is the inspiration behind this baby name.
 This name has been in the top 20 since 2009.
-One of the sweetest and most delicate name it is.
+One of the sweetest and most delicate names it is.

 Here’s another floral themed baby name inspired by Downton Abbey’s characters.
 Although the name is still seen as a name of the past, it’s making a comeback.

-Here’s another name from the past that made a comeback because of television series “Mike and Molly”.
+Here’s another name from the past that made a comeback because of the television series “Mike and Molly”.
 The funny bones Melissa McCarthy played a crucial role in keeping the name in the top 100 in the last few years.

 When you have to choose a name for your baby, a few hundreds of names may not be just enough.
 Keep digging our mine of baby names until you find that one precious gem.